l-m-meyer/lighthouse-web-notes/Week_1/Day_2/Lecture.md

 -`git commit -m "_commit_message_"`
 - present tense commit messages are common, but every company has their own style for commit messages
 - If you want to use `main` instead of `master` you need to commit the file first before changing the name of the brach to `main`
+- Don't change history, accept your past and change your future

 ## Make a Small Program